dougeby/IntuneDocs/intune/app-sdk-android.md

 ```

 > [!NOTE]
-> `MAMComponents.get(AppPolicy.class)` will always return a non-null App Policy, even if the device or app is not under an Intune management policy.
+> `MAMPolicyManager.getPolicy` will always return a non-null App Policy, even if the device or app is not under an Intune management policy.

 ### Example: Determine if PIN is required for the app